 Meet Buddy, our January 2020 Pet of the Month!
 Buddy was found by Warren Animal Control late in the summer of 2019.
 He was transferred to Tiger Lily Cat Rescue to help with medical care and potential adoption down the road.
 At the time that Buddy was found, he was non-ambulatory, meaning that he did not walk.
 He was found to have multiple fractures in his pelvis, but no broken bones were seen in either hind limb.
 He also had some neurologic deficits affecting his right hind limb.
-He had surgery at Animal Surgical Center of MI to stabilize the worst of his pelvic fractures, but they were unable to stabilize them all due the complicated anatomy and nerves in the area.
+He had surgery at the Animal Surgical Center of MI to stabilize the worst of his pelvic fractures, but they were unable to stabilize them all due to the complicated anatomy and nerves in the area.

 We first met Buddy in August of 2019.
 He still could not walk, but he could push up his front end and sit more upright.
 We started first with some cold laser therapy and acupuncture to try to stimulate the nerves and encourage neurologic communication in his right hind limb.
 We also added exercises that specifically target the hind limb neurologic system.
 Soon, Buddy was able to stand for periods of time, which gradually increased over the next few weeks.